hajardami/hajardami/README.md

 ## 🙋‍♂️ About Me

-I'm a software engineering student  at ENSIAS (National School of Computer Science and System Analysis).My interests are:
+I'm a software engineering student  at ENSIAS (National School of Computer Science and System Analysis).

+My interests are:
            **Competitive programming,
            Web & Mobile devloppement and
            Machine learning**